Tredegar Corporation

 ⚠ Risk Factors to Monitor

-• Commodity input volatility: resin and related chemical costs can pressure margins if pricing and pass-through mechanisms lag.
+• Input cost volatility: resin and related feedstock costs can compress margins if pricing does not adjust in step with cost changes.

 📊 Valuation & Market View